SivaKanishka/Review_Classification/README.md

 # Review_Classification
-Binary classification of a restaurant reviews
+## Binary classification of a restaurant reviews

-This code uses data from vvvv for analysis

 Pre-processing of text data was done using **NLTK** library in Python.
 The steps of pre-processing were:
 1. Removing special characters except apostrophes